Bedrock-OSS/bedrock-wiki/docs/commands/mcfunctions.md

 - All commands in a function are run in the *same tick*.
 Because of this, a function which causes large changes may cause a sudden lag spike and it is helpful to delegate some commands across multiple ticks, if possible.
 Commands in a function are still run in the same order, however.

-- Minecraft can **not** run more than 10,000 lines of functions in one function file.
+- Minecraft can **not** run more than 10,000 lines of commands in one function file.
 This includes any other function files that are executed inside of the original file.

 - It is not possible to run conditional commands.
 Those will still need to utilize command blocks in some way, or could utilize the 1.19.50 execute syntax.